Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Introduction

-In this paper, we propose \textbf{Mask2Flow-TSE}, a two-stage framework that bridges discriminative and generative approaches for TSE.
-No prior work has combined masking with flow matching for TSE, yet the two paradigms are naturally complementary: masking efficiently handles deletion of interfering components, while flow matching provides the generative capacity to insert spectral details that masking cannot recover.
-In the first stage, a lightweight mask network performs coarse extraction, and in the second stage, flow matching refines the output toward the target speech.
-By starting from the masked spectrogram instead of Gaussian noise, the flow matching stage requires just one Euler step.
+In this paper, we propose \textbf{Mask2Flow-TSE}, a two-stage framework that bridges masking-based methods and flow-matching models for TSE.
+In the first stage, a lightweight masking module performs coarse extraction, and in the second stage, flow matching refines the output toward the target speech.
 Figure~\ref{fig:two_stage_paradigm} illustrates the key idea.
+Combining masking with flow matching for TSE has not been explored, yet the two paradigms are naturally complementary: masking efficiently handles deletion of interfering components, and flow matching provides the generative ability to insert spectral details that masking cannot recover.
+Beyond this, the proposed two-stage design offers an additional efficiency benefit: explicit masking serves as an effective initialization for flow matching, making single-step Euler inference possible from the masked spectrogram rather than from Gaussian noise.

-Our design is grounded in the hypothesis that flow-based TSE models inherently perform masking-like operations in early inference steps.
-To validate this, we introduce a delete--insert (D/I) proportion that measures how each inference step cumulatively modifies the spectrogram relative to the input mixture.
-Our analysis reveals that deletion primarily dominates across all flow steps, particularly in the early steps, closely resembling the behavior of discriminative masking.
-This suggests that explicit masking can serve as a natural initialization for efficient flow matching.
-We further observe that the target speech requires substantial insertion beyond the input mixture, a capability that inherently subtractive masking cannot provide, confirming that a generative refinement stage is essential.
-We show that even a single flow step is sufficient when combined with masking as the first stage.
+Our design is motivated by the empirical observation that flow-based TSE models exhibit masking-like behavior during the early inference steps.
+To validate this, we introduce the delete--insert (D/I) proportion, which quantifies how each inference step cumulatively modifies the spectrogram relative to the input mixture.
+Our analysis reveals that deletion dominates the early steps, closely resembling discriminative masking.
+This motivates replacing the early flow steps with a lightweight masking module, substantially reducing the computational burden.
+Meanwhile, we observe that reconstructing the target speech requires substantial insertion that subtractive masking alone cannot provide; this motivates the second generative refinement stage.
+Finally, we show that even a single flow step is sufficient when combined with masking as the first stage.

-Experimental results demonstrate that our model is fast and lightweight, achieving competitive performance with only a single inference step.
-We further show that each stage progressively improves extraction quality: masking provides a strong initial estimate, and flow matching refines it to approach the target, validating the effectiveness of the two-stage design.

-The main contributions of this work are as follows: \begin{itemize} \item We propose Mask2Flow-TSE, the first framework combining discriminative masking and generative flow matching for target speaker extraction. \item We introduce a D/I proportion analysis revealing that flow-based TSE is deletion-dominant, and that masking alone cannot provide the insertion required to reach the clean target speech, motivating our two-stage design. \item Our model achieves the lowest WER under speech noise conditions while preserving clean speech quality, using only approximately 85M parameters and a single inference step. \end{itemize}